 I am currently taking olanzapine and I am already pregnant.
 Should I stop taking it?

-No, you should not stop taking any medication without first talking to your health care provider.
+No, you should not stop taking this medication without first talking to your health care provider.
 Studies have shown that women with untreated mental illness can have a higher chance for pregnancy complications.

 Can taking olanzapine during pregnancy cause birth defects in my baby?

 Not likely.
-Studies have looked at over 1500 babies born to women who took olanzapine during early pregnancy or throughout the pregnancy.
-These studies suggest that using olanzapine during pregnancy is unlikely to increase the risk of birth defects above the background population risk.
+Studies have looked at almost 2500 babies born to women who took olanzapine during early pregnancy or throughout the pregnancy.
+These studies suggest that using olanzapine during pregnancy is unlikely to increase the chance of birth defects above the background population risk.

 Will taking olanzapine during pregnancy affect my baby’s behavior or cause learning problems?

-There have been few studies looking at the effects of olanzapine on a baby’s brain.
-More long-term data is needed to learn if exposure to olanzapine during pregnancy has long-term effects on brain development.
+Few studies have looked at the effects of olanzapine on a baby’s brain.
+More long-term data are needed to learn if exposure to olanzapine during pregnancy has long-term effects on brain development.

 Are there other problems associated with taking olanzapine?